Global Silicon

 Global Silicon Limited is a fabless semiconductor company founded in 1997 in Cambridge, United Kingdom.
-Global Silicon designed and produced system level semiconductors for the consumer audio market.
-Global Silicon created a number of new ICs that were noteworthy for the level of system integration that was achieved.
+It designed and produced system level semiconductors for the consumer audio market.
 Initial products focused on solutions for CD players, later expanding to also include MP3 and WMA compressed formats.
 Global Silicon's DART IC was used in the CD/MP3 Boombox (Philips AZ3038) and a subsequent IC (Xin) was used in a number of consumer products including the CD/MP3/WMA boombox (Packard Bell OP10).
 Global Silicon created a number of patents to cover the new technology that had been created.

 Global Silicon did not achieve commercial success, the investors decided to close the company in 2006 citing lack of sales traction.
 In 2007, the CTO of Global Silicon purchased the company's intellectual property (excluding patents), stock and assets including a HK subsidiarity and has been operating the company from Hong Kong since.
 Currently Global Silicon is a consulting company and consumer audio design house.